-- I then let the leaves aside for the paint to dry.
+- Once the painting was done, I let the leaves aside for the paint to dry.
 I kept them covered as I did not want the fondant to dry out completely.

-- As for the leaf topper on the cake, since it was going to be placed upright on the cake, I added some CMC into the green fondant before cutting the leaf out.
-And I also rolled the fondant slightly thicker than the rest.
+- As for the leaf topper on the cake, since it was going to be placed upright on the cake, I added some CMC into the green fondant before cutting it out.
+And I also rolled tit slightly thicker than the rest.
 This was so that I could attach a toothpick to it.

-- And because the leaf was thick, cutting it out with a sugar craft knife needed a bit more effort and I also had to smooth the sides of the leaf with my sugar craft tools after cutting for smooth edges.
+- And because the leaf was thick, cutting it out with a sugarcraft knife needed a bit more effort and I also had to smooth the sides with my sugarcraft tools after cutting for smooth edges.

 - I then painted the leaf just like the other leaves and attached a toothpick to the bottom.
-I let this leaf to set and dry so that it could stand upright on the cake.
+I let it to set and dry so that it could stand upright on the cake.

 Assembling the Lion King Cake